Skip to main content

 Colors

 Containers come in five colors.
-Each of them has a different semantic meaning.
+Each has a different semantic meaning.

 Examples of Container components with different color property values.